corymsmith/react-native-icons/README.md

 - You only need to include the icon font files you want to use
 - Icon style must set a width and height, or the icon will not be visible
 - You may need to restart your node server for the icon font files to be included.
+- An icon has a name, size, and a color (optional)
 - Color can be provide via the color property or via a style

 ## Example of icons